rodrigobarroshd/rodrigobarroshd/README.md

 ### Hi there 👋, my name is Rodrigo Barros
 #### FullStack Developer

-Analytical and detail oriented Android app developer professional with stellar communication skills.
+Analytical and detail oriented FulStack developer professional with stellar communication skills.
 Conceptualizing app solutions with the latest technology, design theory, and a large dose of creativity...

-- 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on github
 - 📫 How to reach me: knock me in linkedin